-- 5.1.8.3 The server shall then project the ball upwards, by hand only and without imparting spin, so that it rises near vertically from the palm of the hand at least 16 centimeters (6 in). - 5.1.8.4 As the ball descends from the height of its trajectory, the server shall strike it so that it touches first his/her own court then passes directly over the net or its supports and subsequently touches the receiver's court. - 5.1.8.5 In doubles, the points of contact of the ball with the playing surface shall touch successively the right half court of server and receiver. - 5.1.8.6 If, in attempting to serve, a player fails to strike the ball while it is in play, he/she shall lose a point. - 5.1.8.7 As soon as the ball has been projected, the server's free arm and hand shall be removed from the space between the ball and the net.
-The space between the ball and the net is defined by the ball, the net and its indefinite upward extension. - 5.1.8.8 Where there is a clear failure to comply with the requirements for a good service, no warning should be given, and a point should be awarded to the opponent. - 5.1.8.8.1 Except when an assistant umpire has been appointed, the umpire may, on the first occasion in a match at which he/she has a doubt about the correctness of a player's service, interrupt play and warn the server without awarding a point.
-On any subsequent occasion in the same match in which the same player's service action is of doubtful correctness, for the same or for any other reason, the player shall not be given the benefit of the doubt and shall lose a point. - 5.1.8.8.2 Strict observance of the prescribed method of service may be waived (when the umpire is notified before play begins) if compliance is prevented by a physical disability.
+- 2) The free hand and the racket shall be above the level of the playing surface from the last moment at which the ball is stationary on the palm of the free hand until the ball is struck in service. - 3) The server shall then project the ball upwards, by hand only and without imparting spin, so that it rises near vertically from the palm of the hand at least 16 centimeters (6 inches). - 4) As the ball descends from the height of its trajectory, the server shall strike it so that it touches first his/her own court then passes directly over the net or its supports and subsequently touches the receiver's court. - 5) In doubles, the points of contact of the ball with the playing surface shall touch successively the right half court of server and receiver. - 6) If, in attempting to serve, a player fails to strike the ball while it is in play, he/she shall lose a point. - 7) When the ball is struck in service, it shall be behind the end line of the server's court or an imaginary extension thereof, but not farther back than the part of the server's body, other than his/her arm, head or leg, which is farthest from the net. - 8) Where there is a clear failure to comply with the requirements for a good service, no warning should be given, and a point should be awarded to the opponent. - a) Except when an assistant umpire has been appointed, the umpire may, on the first occasion in a match at which he/she has a doubt about the correctness of a player's service, interrupt play and warn the server without awarding a point.
+On any subsequent occasion in the same match in which the same player's service action is of doubtful correctness, for the same or for any other reason, the player shall not be given the benefit of the doubt and shall lose a point. - b) Strict observance of the prescribed method of service may be waived (when the umpire is notified before play begins) if compliance is prevented by a physical disability.

-5.1.9 A Good Return
+i.
+A Good Return

-- 5.1.9.1 The ball, having been served or returned in play, shall be struck so that it passes over or around the net assembly and touches the opponent's court either directly or after touching the net assembly. - 5.1.9.2 If the ball, having been served or returned in play, returns with its own impetus over the net, it may be struck so that it directly touches the opponent's court.
+- 1) The ball, having been served or returned in play, shall be struck so that it passes over or around the net assembly and touches the opponent's court either directly or after touching the net assembly. - 2) If the ball, having been served or returned in play, returns with its own impetus over the net, it may be struck so that it directly touches the opponent's court.

-5.1.10 Ball in Play
+j.
+Ball in Play

-5.1.10.1 The ball shall be in play from the last moment at which it is stationary before being projected in service until it touches anything other than the playing surface, the net assembly, the racket held in the hand or the racket hand below the wrist, or if the rally is otherwise decided as a let or a point.
+The ball shall be in play from the last moment at which it is stationary before being projected in service until it touches anything other than the playing surface, the net assembly, the racket held in the hand or the racket hand below the wrist, or if the rally is otherwise decided as a let or a point.

-5.1.11 A Let
+k.
+A Let